-A total of 1,750 notices were mailed by January 17, 2017, which represents approximately 20 percent of the total number of Ohio permit holders renewing.
-Those selected for CPE verification must provide documentation of completion of 120 credits earned during the three-year reporting period January 1, 2014 to December 31, 2016.
-New licensees selected to verify continuing education need only verify 40 CPE credits for the two-year reporting period from January 1, 2015 to December 31, 2016.
+Each year, approximately 20 percent of renewing Ohio permit holders are randomly selected to verify their continuing professional education (CPE).
+Those selected for CPE verification must provide documentation of completion of 120 credits earned during the prior three-year reporting period.
+Those who are in their initial licensing period need only verify 40 CPE credits for the two-year reporting period.

 ~ OR ~

 What is NOT acceptable documentation of CPE completion?
 (This list is not all-inclusive)

 NOTE: Persons selected for CPE verification who cannot verify 120 credits are required to complete additional verified credits, and pay the late filing fee specified in ORC 4701.10(D), calculated as of the date the 120th credit was earned.
 Those who cannot verify 120 credits, who are materially deficient, or who fail to pay associated late fees face a disciplinary hearing before the Board.

 If you determine you do not meet the 120 CPE credit requirement, IMMEDIATELY contact the Board Investigator named in your CPE verification selection letter.
 Addressing the problem right away may prevent increasing late fees and avoid a disciplinary hearing before the Board.

 In March 2019, NASBA began transitioning all CPA user accounts, including course and attendance records, from the CPEtracking tool to the new platform, CPE Audit Service.